Julian Asquith, 2nd Earl of Oxford and Asquith: War service

+Colonial service

 After the war, Lord Oxford pursued a career in the Colonial Service.
 He was Deputy chairman Secretary of the British Administration Tripolitania from 1949 to 1950, Director of Interior Tripolitania in 1951 and Advisor to the Prime Minister of Libya in 1952.
 In 1955 he was Administrative Secretary of Zanzibar and from 1958 to 1962 was the Administrator of Saint Lucia.
 He was appointed Companion of the Order of St Michael and St George in 1961.

 His Excellency the Governor and the Countess of Oxford at the opening of the first-ever Seychelles National Show, September 2nd 1966.

 Oxford was the Governor and Commander-in-Chief of the Seychelles from 1962 to 1967, and the Commissioner of the British Indian Ocean Territory from 1965 to 1967.
 In 1964, he was advanced as Knight Commander of the Order of St Michael and St George.
 He also held the posts of Constitutional Commander of the Cayman Islands in 1971, and Turks and Caicos Islands from 1973 to 1974.